 Old Akranes Lighthouse

-Old Akranes Lighthouse from ground level
+Old Akranes Lighthouse from the ground

 From there we visited the Akranes Folk Museum to learn more about the history of the fishing town.
 We also entered one of three fully furnished houses on the property.